 OpenSky® Secured Visa® Credit Card cons

 No credit card is 100% perfect and the OpenSky® Secured Visa® Credit Card falls short on a couple of different counts.

-The regular purchase APR means this card doesn’t come cheap if you carry a balance.
+The 21.14% variable purchase APR means this card doesn’t come cheap if you carry a balance.
 If you just pay the minimum payment due each month, you’ll still build a credit history but at a premium, meaning you will be paying finance charges on any of your balances that you carry.

 The lack of a rewards program is also something some card members may find discouraging.
 After all, who doesn’t want to put a little money back in their pockets while they spend?

 Should you get the OpenSky® Secured Visa® Credit Card?

 If your number one goal is growing your credit and you’re not as concerned with lots of bells and whistles, the OpenSky® Secured Visa® Credit Card may be worth a closer look from you.
 As long as you pay your bills on time (at least the minimum balance due) and keep your balance low in relation to your credit limit, this card can be used as a tool to help put you on the path to building, or improving your credit.
 Remember it’s ultimately up to you to handle your credit responsibly.

 To get a feel for your starting point, take a look at your free credit report card from Credit Sesame.